 Scientists strongly recommend treating TMJ disorders with the most conservative approaches possible.
 These are treatments that do not cause permanent changes in, or change the structure or position of, the jaws or teeth.
 Even when these disorders have become persistent, most patients still do not need aggressive types of treatment.

-The following are treaments often recommended to patients as well as helpful resources to provide guidance in making your health care decisions.
+The following are treatments often recommended to patients as well as helpful resources to provide guidance in making your healthcare decisions.